Skip to content

 - Finely chopped fresh parsley

 - Scrub the potatoes and place in a large pot covered with an inch of cold water above them.
 Set over high heat and bring water it to a boiling point.
 Add some salt (1 teaspoon to be exact) and boil until tender.
-This will take around 15-20 min (depends on the size of those so called small sized potatoes that you chose).
+This will take around 15-20 min (depends on the size of those so-called small sized potatoes that you chose).

 - Drain the potatoes and let them cool for a bit.

-- Once the potatoes are cool enough to handle next step, peel them using a small knife and cut them into 4-6 slices.
+- Once the potatoes are cool enough to handle the next step, peel them using a small knife and cut them into 4-6 slices.
 Place the potato slices in a large bowl and pour the warm beef broth over the top.
 Top with the minced onion and white wine vinegar.
 Season them a little bit with the remaining teaspoon of salt (add more if needed) and freshly ground black pepper, to taste.

 - Gently and slowly, using a large spoon, stir until all of the potatoes are coated with seasonings.